AlxHnr/nano-backup/HACKING.md

 code.
 Sometimes a test must assert that errors get raised properly.
 For this purpose nano-backup ships its own testing functions.
-Test programs are linked against a special implementation of die() and dieErrno(), which longjump back into the current assert statement.
+Test programs are linked against a special implementation of die() and dieErrno(), which longjump back into the last assert statement.
 See the documentation of test.h.